 Whether you choose to enter the workforce or continue your education in graduate school, you will gain strong technical abilities and professional competencies that will empower you to effect change in the context of your job, your family, your community and the broader society.

-At Edinboro University, we recognize that experiential learning is a valuable tool that complements classroom learning and helps you make informed career decisions.
+At PennWest Edinboro, we recognize that experiential learning is a valuable tool that complements classroom learning and helps you make informed career decisions.
 Recently our Sociology majors have engaged in a variety of research and practice oriented internships at regional organizations including:

 Upon completion of your Sociology undergraduate program, you may work in a variety of roles, ranging from substance abuse counselor to a human resource coordinator to a data analyst or community program manager.
 Many of our alumni go on to graduate programs at prestigious universities, including:

 - The University of Chicago